Why join the course?

 - An introduction to main source types including civil, church, census and military records to give a sense of the typical type of data these records contain and how to use them.

-- Review the content of major international and selected local and specialised databases and consider ways to evaluate datebases.
+- Review the content of major international and selected local and specialised databases and consider ways to evaluate databases.

 - The principles of the Genealogical Proof Standard including how to establish proof and how to evaluate evidence.

-- The use of DNA testing in genealogical research with a focus on Y-testing techniques.
+- The use of DNA testing in genealogical research with a focus on autosomal (‘cousin-matching’) and Y-testing techniques.

 - An exploration of secondary and primary sources which provide historic and social context, considering their quality and how to find them.